The war in Ukraine has dramatically altered perceptions of energy security and accelerated many countries’ decarbonisation agenda.

 The war in Ukraine has demonstrated how quickly situations can change.
 Add cyber threats and climate-related risks into the mix, and there’s even more reason to establish strong resilience and incident response planning to keep vital national assets operating in a volatile world.

 Much of what may happen is out of the control of the P&U industry.
-However, here are some steps to help your organisation be as well-positioned and prepared as possible regardless of what occurs in 2022 and beyond:
+However, here are some steps to help your organization be as well-positioned and prepared as possible regardless of what occurs in 2022 and beyond:

 Prepare a plan to manage activist investors and other stakeholders, who increasingly use ESG (environmental, social and governance) issues to open the door.